-12. In the absence of a suitable national accreditation scheme, the alternative would be to develop a bespoke scheme for Stockton Borough.

-- 13. Attached at Appendix 1 is a proposed scheme.
+- 12. In the absence of a suitable national accreditation scheme, the alternative would be to develop a bespoke scheme for Stockton Borough. - 13.
+Attached at Appendix 1 is a proposed scheme.
 The scheme is based on meeting a range of standards (mandatory, desirable and exceptional) in respect of the four licensing principles. - 14.
 The scheme would apply to all existing licensed premises, clubs with a further phase of the scheme to include off-sales in Stockton. - 15.
 Originally it was proposed that premises meeting all the mandatory standards would receive Bronze status; premises meeting all mandatory and all desirable standards would receive Silver status; and premises meeting all mandatory, all desirable and all exceptional standards would receive Gold status.
-However, following feedback from the Trade it is felt more appropriate that bronze would continue to be awarded to premises meeting all the mandatory standards would achieve silver and similarly gold would be awarded to premises meeting all mandatory and a percentage of desirable standards would achieve of desirable and exceptional standards.
-Justification would need to be provided to allow a judgement to be made. - 16.
+However, following feedback from the Trade it is felt more appropriate that bronze would continue to be awarded to premises meeting all the mandatory standards and that premises meeting all of the mandatory and a percentage of desirable standards would achieve silver and similarly gold would be awarded to premises meeting all mandatory and a percentage of desirable standards would need to be provided to allow a judgement to be made. - 16.
 Premises achieving Gold award could have the option of presentation of their award at Full Council. - 17.
 We would aim to make the assessment form available for on-line completion as well as hard copy and it is suggested that assessments could be carried out on a quarterly basis by volunteers from the Talent Network as part of a rolling programme. - 18.
 The accreditation results would be published on the Council's website. - 19.
 There would be three routes into the scheme: